serenity-is/docs/getting_started/starting_serene.md

 > sqllocaldb info
 ```

-This will list localdb instances like:
+This will list the Local DB instances like:

 ```
 MSSqlLocalDB